 - Financial plan

-The problem for startups is that you either don’t have any capital – which is why you’re seeking financing – or your cash flow is probably too tight during the early stages of your business.
-It’s hard to part with 25-30% of the money you need because you don’t know how quickly your revenues will grow, but the alternative is that you’ll have to personally come up with the funds.
+The problem with getting unsecured business funding for startups is that you either don’t have any capital—which is why you’re seeking financing—or your cash flow is probably too tight during the early stages of your business.
+It’s hard to part with 25% to 30% of the money you need because you don’t know how quickly your revenues will grow, but the alternative is that you’ll have to personally come up with the funds.

-A good option for securing your down payment is to use a ROBS, which works well with SBA loans or other financing options.
-With a ROBS, you can use your retirement funds to pay for your down payment instead of trying to scrape together the funds by emptying your personal savings accounts, selling your assets, or taking on a second loan and further increasing your debt to income ratio.
+A good down payment option on an unsecured startup business loan is to use a ROBS, which works well with SBA loans or other financing options.
+With a ROBS, you can use your retirement funds to pay for your down payment instead of trying to scrape together the funds by emptying your personal savings accounts, selling your assets, or taking on a second loan and further increasing your debt-to-income ratio.

 A ROBS can help you access your retirement savings without paying early withdrawal fees or taxes, but it can be a complicated transaction.
 That’s why we recommend partnering with an experienced ROBS professional who can help you navigate the entire process.
-If you have $50k+ in a tax deferred retirement account you can speak with our recommended provider, Guidant, to learn more.
+If you have $50,000+ in a tax-deferred retirement account, you can speak with our recommended provider, Guidant, to learn more.

 Once you find the right lender and have determined that you’re qualified, it’s time to gather the right documentation and apply.
-The amount of paperwork you’ll need will be determined by what type of loan you’re getting.
-For example, an SBA loan requires a lot of paperwork, but a business credit card can easily be applied to online with basic information within a few minutes.
+The amount of paperwork you’ll need will be determined by what type of unsecured business loan you’re getting.
+For example, an SBA loan requires a lot of paperwork, but a business credit card can easily be applied for online with basic information within a few minutes.

 With personal loans, you’ll typically start by applying online and providing documentation proving you meet the specific lender’s standards.
 If you meet those standards, your loan will be put through the underwriting process to verify your financial qualifications to repay the loan.
-The entire process generally takes 3 – 7 days.
+The entire process generally takes three to seven days.